daveworth/not-so-secret-sauce/topics/security-audit-process.md

 # Overview

+## Process

-We take application security very seriously.
+At Highgroove we take application security very seriously.
 The good news is that Ruby on Rails does as well and if developers follow the well documented [best-practices](http://guides.rubyonrails.org/security.html) in the field it is very difficult to introduce the majority of security vulnerabilities that plague other platforms and frameworks.
 There are trade-offs of course, and as applications become more sophisticated the more powerful the tools that are brought to bear on the problem.
 With that sophistication comes more potential for subtle security bugs to creep in.
 To prevent that we perform standard security audits to catch such subtleties before they are put into production.

-## High-level audit process:
+### High-level audit process:
 * Audit with [Brakeman](http://brakemanscanner.org/) - this scanner analyzes and
   application and determines if "standard", often rails specific, security vulnerabilities are present.